Mycena purpureofusca: Research

+The edibility of the mushroom is unknown.

-Mycena purpureofusca has been investigated for its potential to decolorize industrial dyes.
+The species has been investigated for its potential to decolorize industrial dyes.
 These dyes, used in textile dyeing and printing processes, are difficult to degrade due to their highly structured organic compounds and pose a major environmental threat.
-The fungus mycelium produces high levels of laccase, an oxidoreductase enzyme.
+The mycelium produces high levels of laccase, an oxidoreductase enzyme.
 Laccases are widely used in biotechnology and industry due to their ability to break down various recalcitrant compounds.
 M. purpureofusca laccase efficiently breaks down Remazol Brilliant Blue R, an industrially important dye that is frequently used as a starting material in the production of polymeric dyes.

 Strobilurin A has been isolated from the fruit bodies.
 Strobilurins have fungicidal activities and well known for their broad fungicidal spectrum, low toxicity against mammalian cells, and environmentally benign characteristics.